codevise/pageflow/doc/creating_file_types.md

 ## Custom Processing Stages

-The `HostedFile` mixin defines a state machine which captures the process of storing an attachment on S3.
+The `UploadableFile` mixin defines a state machine which captures the process of storing an attachment on S3.
 Often though, additional processing steps are required: image files need to be resized, videos require transcoding.
-The `HostedFile` mixin therefore provides a way to extend the state machine associated with a file via the `processing_state_machine` method.
+The `UploadableFile` mixin therefore provides a way to extend the state machine associated with a file via the `processing_state_machine` method.
 The basic state machine DSL is defined by the